 Meet Our Team

 “This center is a human laboratory where neurosurgeons, neuroengineers, neurobiologists work together to solve biomedical problems in the brain and spinal cord.
-And it’s a collaboration that can finally offer some hope and options for the millions of people worldwide who suffer from brain diseases and injuries.” – Gavin W. Britz, MD, MBA, MPH
+And it’s a collaboration that can finally offer some hope and options for the millions of people worldwide who suffer from brain diseases and injuries.” – Gavin W. Britz, MD

 Behnaam Aazhang, PhD